 As the Play for Peace Southeast Asia Regional Coordinator, Archana Magar uses her skills and persistence to build and strengthen her community.
 As an experiential educator, she has been working with Play for Peace for the past ten years.

 It’s always an eye-opening experience to visit with our clubs in the field.
-Last month, Play for Peace development officer Katrin Hünemörder spent some time with our club in Costa Rica.
-Learn about the community of La Carpio, the biggest slum in Costa Rica and her encounter with mentors Diego and Fernando and the many children and youth participating in peace sessions on a regular basis.
+Last month, Play for Peace development officer Katrin Hünemörder spent some time with our club in Costa Rica, in the community of La Carpio—the biggest slum in Costa Rica.

 When Guatemala's Volcano Fuego erupted on June 3, hundreds of people were killed instantly and thousands of homes were demolished.
 Play for Peace youth leaders were among the first to lend a hand, working in shelters and providing emotional support to victims.
 In order to continue this work, Play for Peace Guatemala needs your support.
 Learn more and donate now to support victims affected by this devastating eruption.

-On June 9, Play for Peace Sudan cofounder Riya Yuyuda presented at the first-ever TEDx event at the Kakuma refugee camp in northwest Kenya.
-She spoke passionately about her work at the camp, as well as about her own experience as a refugee who fled South Sudan due to ongoing violence and war.
+Play for Peace Sudan cofounder Riya Yuyuda presented at the first-ever TEDx event at a refugee camp in Kenya, speaking about her experience as a refugee who fled violence and war.